 Alexis was a very dedicated, loyal, dependable, loving and giving person.
 She always wanted the best for all of her family and friends and would often go out of her way to help them.
 For a long time, Alexis was unsure about her purpose for her life, however she had just begun the journey of finding her way.

 She was predeceased by her grandfather, Donald Harris and grandmother, Fructousa Berro.

 Left to cherish her memories are: her loving mom Anita McCoy (Demetrius Larry); father Jose Berro (Nyoka); three brothers – Antonio McCoy of Virginia Beach, VA; Tre'Sean, and Ja'Vontae Berro both from Newport News, VA; seven sisters – Mia Berro, Ja'Niyah Berro, Ayanna Larry, Ny'Zha Berro, Trinity Berro, Miracle Berro and Kharizma Berro from Newport News, VA; three aunts – Marrieta (Arnido); Alta (Eddie) and Nieysha Gross (Marlow Malone); Grandmother Deborah Harris, one nephew, two nieces, two great nephews and many cousins, loved ones, and friends.

-To send flowers to Alexis' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alexis Renee Berro, please visit our floral store.